This ordinance no. 72 passed by the City of

 Motor Co. is 20 years old

-Click the article to read for yourself, or more easily read the story seen below this newspaper page.
+Click the article to read for yourself, or more easily read the story seen printed below this newspaper page.

 Impressions of Stay in Jewell